aridjayarecipes/cutesrecipes.web.app/content/post/2141-simple-way-to-make-perfect-pumpkin-with-sesame-miso.md

 1. When the pumpkin is soft, discard the excess water, add 2 and mix together.

 Place on a lined oven tray in a single layer (without pieces touching).
 Add in the sesame miso dressing and stir to coat.
 Top with more fresh cilantro and sesame seeds.
-I&#39;m Liz, and welcome to Pumpkin + Peanut Butter - a mix of (healthy-ish) food, motherhood, travel, and scenes from our extraordinarily ordinary life here in the DC area.
+I'm Liz, and welcome to Pumpkin + Peanut Butter - a mix of (healthy-ish) food, motherhood, travel, and scenes from our extraordinarily ordinary life here in the DC area.
 This is a messy one to look at but oh my god, the flavours from this dish our incredible.

 So that is going to wrap it up with this exceptional food pumpkin with sesame miso recipe.
 Thanks so much for reading.
 I'm confident that you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!